Become an Autism Swim Approved Centre

 How do we do this?

-- We provide your staff with comprehensive online training (the training can also be held face-to-face at your chosen location).
+- We provide your staff with comprehensive online training.

 - We provide you with an extensive set of monthly resources including, but not limited to: lesson plans, program templates, visuals, “what to do when” factsheets and skills focuses.

-- We can supply signage and stickers, demonstrating that you are an Autism Swim Approved Centre.
+- We supply signage and stickers, demonstrating that you are an Autism Swim Approved Centre.

 - We provide ongoing support and a consultancy service.
 For the duration of your Autism Swim Approved certification, you can request advice or further guidance on how best to teach and support your swimmers.
 Our team comprises Occupational Therapists, Exercise Physiologists, Autism Specialists and Behaviour Specialists, which means you can request advise on a range of areas within the disability sphere.

-- We will feature your swim centre and its location on our website as a recommended provider following Autism Swim approval.
+- We will feature your services on our website as a recommended provider following Autism Swim approval.
 Our services and approval are promoted extensively across the autism community via social media, newsletters and publicity campaigns.

-- We provide your staff with access to a private Facebook group, where they can interact and learn from other Autism Swim Approved Instructors.
+- We give your staff access to a private Facebook group, where they can interact and learn from other Autism Swim Approved Instructors.

 What do people say about Autism Swim?